is-go/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The first iteration of the What to Wear Server.
+The first iteration of the What to Wear server.
 This server is in developmental stages that will allow users and items to be added to the server.

 ## Code Structure